Reiki, Shamanism, and Qigong

 I thought I would take a few minutes to plop down my thoughts about these healing modalities.
-I provide some research and links along with my personal experience:

 1) Reiki promotes self-healing by helping one relax and reduce stress.
 From Japan, Reiki uses beautiful symbols which a practitioner “paints” in the air / aura around the client.
 I have both been a client and attended two classes.
 It is amazing to feel the heat / warmth on specific areas of your body when you are seated, eyes closed, and have no idea where the Reiki master is until you feel the heat.
 Reiki is not magical but may be mystical depending upon your interpretation.
 Since my upbringing included a faith that taught “laying on of hands”, AND present day revelation, I have no fear of spiritual types of healing (because everything originates from God, Source, Divine) and in fact, I embrace all healing modalities!
 Reiki is often translated to mean, “Spiritually guided life force energy”.